sapegin/washingcode-book/manuscript/book.md

 - using an object where keys represent form fields;
 - using an array.

-We’re going to use the second because we want to have several validations with different error messages for some fields, for example a field can be required and have maximum length:
+We’re going to use the second option because we want to have several validations with different error messages for some fields, for example a field can be required and have maximum length:

 ```jsx
 const validations = [